 Danielle Donaldson is an artist, author and educator renowned for her use of complex color palettes and delicately drawn details.
 Her work incorporates an imaginative array of subjects, from playfully rendered forest creatures, nautical landscapes encapsulated in glass jars, and pillow-forts filled with kittens.

-Nestled in her comfy studio in Northern California, Danielle continues to grow as an artist by fully embracing the creative process in all she does and with each story she tells.
+Nestled in her comfy studio in Southern California, Danielle continues to grow as an artist by fully embracing the creative process in all she does and with each story she tells.

 At the bottom of this page, you’ll find my semi-official guidelines to copying and selling art based on my book, online and in-person classes and a bunch of other stuff that is just a peek into how I look at these types of things.
 If you find yourself here – it may be because you emailed me for permission about something that has to do with my art or process and I sent you an email with this link.

 But first, let’s talk about the dreaded copying thing